-Pool friendly plants will not only infuse the pool area with a sense of calmness and serenity to the pool area, but will also provide you with a more inviting environment.
+Pool friendly plants will not only infuse the pool area with a sense of calmness and serenity to the pool area, but they will also provide you with a more inviting environment.

 Imagine lying down on lush grass and relaxing with a book by the pool!
-With good grass coverage and tall hedges for privacy, you can bring that tropical vibe home.
+You can bring that tropical vibe home with good grass coverage and tall hedges for privacy.

 To help you with this, we have created a detailed list of the top plants and trees that can be planted near a pool.
 These are easy to maintain and will not be adversely affected by chlorinated water.

 If you’re looking to have an expert do your landscaping, give the team at The Pool Co. a call today.

 So, sit with your favourite tropical drink and read on!

 Best Plants And Trees For Around A Pool

-In this section, we have listed the top plants that will create a luxurious atmosphere and will enhance the pool area.
+In this section, we have listed the top plants that will create a luxurious atmosphere and enhance the pool area.
 The list includes flowers, hedges and grass that can thrive well; not all plants and grasses are designed to be around a pool.
 Read on to know all about them.

-Frangipani grows in full sunlight and will provide you with beautiful looking flowers to accentuate your pool.
+Frangipani grows in full sunlight and will provide you with beautiful flowers to accentuate your pool.
 It has large leaves which can be easily cleaned even if they fall in the water.

-This helps in maintaining the pool, thereby preventing issues with the filtration system.
+This helps maintain the pool, thereby preventing issues with the filtration system.

 Also, the roots are not invasive; you can grow Frangipani next to walls, pipes, paved areas, and buildings.

-Coming to the process of taking care, you have to water it regularly and ensure that the soil does not dry up.
+Coming to taking care, you have to water it regularly and ensure that the soil does not dry up.

 Plant it in well-draining soil, and you should be having no problems regarding the growth process.

 2. Viburnum Suspense

-This is a type of hedge with a rich and dark green colour that serves as the perfect pool border.
-It grows vigorously and doesn’t need to be taken care of too much.
+This type of hedge with a rich and dark green colour serves as the perfect pool border.
+It thrives and doesn’t need to be taken care of too much.